Overview of Pressure Care Management and Pressure Ulcers

 The Opera® Impulse mattress has a high-performance foam layer which features a zonal area design, which are channels for hose and cell connections to avoid pressure points on the surface to provide effective redistribution of pressure on the sacrum, head, shoulder blades and heel areas and supports patients up to 250kgs.

-The Opera® Impulse power unit uses auto weigh technology that responds to patient movements on the mattress by automatically adjusting internal mattress pressure.
+The Opera® Impulse air pump uses auto weigh technology that responds to patient movements on the mattress by automatically adjusting internal mattress pressure.
 This allows the Impulse power unit to regulate the interface pressure between the patient and the mattress, continuously providing total envelopment.

 Call now to speak with a sales advisor to find out more about the Opera range of pressure care mattresses on 0333 222 8584.